hassancs91/SimplerVectors/readme.md

 # SimplerVectors

 SimplerVectors is a straightforward, beginner-friendly vector database project designed for efficiently handling and querying large-scale high-dimensional data vectors.
 This project is especially suited for applications like language models in retrieval-augmented generation (RAG) projects.
-Currently in its early stages, VectorDB aims to achieve high performance and scalability, making it ideal for managing very large datasets.
+Currently in its early stages, SimplerVectors aims to achieve high performance and scalability, making it ideal for managing very large datasets.

 ## Features